 Hearing Aid Beige’s music takes some of the most distinctive elements of 60’s rock and arranges them to build an incredibly modern sound.
 They have the ability to echo Pink Floyd and Ariel Pink in the same verse, and they can come up with a Brian Wilson-esque melody just as easy as they deliver a Mac DeMarco inspired guitar hook.
 It all results in songs that are kaleidoscopic, easy to listen, fun and relaxing… all at the same time.

-Based in Totnes, a small town in the southwest of the UK, Simon Hampshire and Tommy Williams have created a perfect song writing partnership.
-Simon splits his time between architecture and other musical projects, including Yndi Halda, one of our favourite post-rock bands.
+Based in Totnes, a small town in the southwest of the UK, Simon Hampshire, and Tommy Williams have created a perfect songwriting partnership.
+Simon splits his time between architecture and other musical projects, including Yndi Halda, one of our favorite post-rock bands.
 Tommy, for his part, is an experienced producer and also live audio engineer for artists such as Bonobo, Honne and Jordan Rakei.

 The artistic personality of both makes Hearing Aid Beige a band that pays attention to the smallest detail of their creations.
-From the perfectly defined aesthetic of their chosen artwork to the carefully produced sound layers in each song, they compose a world inhabited by mesmerizing vocal harmonies, geometric figures, dreamy choruses and pastel colours.
-When playing live they are joined by long-term friends and musicians, Brain Rays, Cape Khoboi and Lunchtime Sardine Club.
+From the perfectly defined aesthetic of their chosen artwork to the carefully produced sound layers in each song, they compose a world inhabited by mesmerizing vocal harmonies, geometric figures, dreamy choruses, and pastel colors.
+When playing live they are joined by long-term friends and musicians, Brain Rays, Cape Khoboi, and Lunchtime Sardine Club.

 Matt Kivel’s albums are like homes made in miniature — seemingly simple pieces of art that, upon closer examination, reveal exquisitely crafted worlds of their own.
 You can get lost in the details up close, or marvel from afar, but the intricate beauty of something so modest and expertly rendered is plain to see.